-In women undergoing surgery for benign ovarian tumours, laparoscopy was associated with a reduction in fever, urinary tract infection, postoperative complications, postoperative pain, number of days in hospital, and total cost.
-These findings should be interpreted with caution since only a small number of studies were identified.
-These included a total of only 769 women and not all of the important outcomes were reported in each study.
+In women undergoing surgery for benign ovarian tumours, laparoscopy was associated with a reduction in fever, urinary tract infection, post operative complications, post operative pain, number of days in the hospital and total cost.
+These findings should be interpreted with caution since only a small number of studies were identified including a total of only 769 women and not all of the important outcomes were reported in each study.